Jonathan Pruitt

 Jonathan Neal Pruitt is a former academic researcher.
 He was an Associate Professor of behavioral ecology and Canada 150 Research Chair in Biological Dystopias at McMaster University.
 Pruitt's research focused primarily on animal personalities and the social behavior of spiders and other organisms.

 In early 2020, some of Pruitt's research was identified as having data irregularities, and Pruitt was alleged to have manipulated data.
-By 2021, it was reported that Pruitt "had a dozen papers retracted following allegations of data fraud", and that his doctoral dissertation had also been withdrawn.
+An investigation by McMaster found that he had "engaged in fabrication and falsification.”
+In 2021 it was reported that Pruitt "had a dozen papers retracted following allegations of data fraud" and that his doctoral dissertation had also been withdrawn.
 He resigned from McMaster in 2022 after receiving confidential settlement terms.

 Early life

 Pruitt was raised in Central Florida.
 He attended Polk Community College, now Polk State College, and subsequently continued his studies at the University of South Florida and University of Tennessee, Knoxville.

 Career

 Pruitt received a doctorate at the University of Tennessee, Knoxville (since retracted) under his advisor Susan Riechert.
 Pruitt completed a postdoc at the UC Davis Center for Population Biology under the supervision of Andy Sih and Jay Stachowicz and was hired as an assistant professor in the Department of Biological Sciences at the University of Pittsburgh in 2011.
 He later moved to UC Santa Barbara and then, in 2018, to McMaster University.
 His research was funded by the National Science Foundation.